moecasts/svgfmt/packages/svgfmt-core/README.md

 ### Color Processing

-The library automatically detects colors in SVG and performs the following processing:
+The library automatically processes colors in SVG:

 - **Single Color Detection**: Identifies SVGs that use only one color
-- **Color Removal**: Unifies single colors to black, then removes color attributes to inherit parent element color
+- **Color Removal**: Unifies single colors to black, then converts to `currentColor` to inherit parent element color
-- **Multi-color Preservation**: For multi-color SVGs, maintains original colors unchanged
 - **Opacity Handling**: Removes unnecessary opacity attributes

+**Important**: This library is designed for **single-color icons only**.
+Multi-color SVGs will be converted to single-color during the path tracing process (SVG → PNG → SVG), which loses color information.

 ### Path Merging